chamoda/react-calculator/README.md

 Checkout the [demo](https://chamoda.com/react-calculator/)

-⚡️ PWA Ready with offline support.
+⚡️ PWA ready with offline support.

 ## How to run